Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Bounds on energy dispersion

 \subsection{Incoherent work extraction}

-If we consider an incoherent work extraction (either because of the particular incoherent form of the unitary or a presence of the incoherent state), the control-marginal state is given by $\hat \sigma_S = D[\hat \rho_S]$ and $F = 0$.
-Then, in accordance with Theorem \ref{work_variance_theorem}, we succeed with the following conclusion.
+Suppose we consider an incoherent work extraction (either because of the particular incoherent form of the unitary or a presence of the incoherent state).
+In that case, the control-marginal state is given by $\hat \sigma_S = D[\hat \rho_S]$ and $F = 0$.
+Then, according to Theorem \ref{work_variance_theorem}, we succeed with the following conclusion.